 Certain University employees accrue vacation and sick leave at varying rates depending upon their years of continuous service and payroll classification, subject to maximum limitations.
 Upon termination of employment, employees are paid all unused accrued vacation at their regular rate of pay up to a designated maximum number of days.
-The statement of net assets includes accruals of \$4,570,813 and \$4,339,074 as of September 30, 2012 and 2011, respectively, for accrued vacation pay and salary-related payments associated with vacation pay.
+The statement of net position includes vacation pay and salary-related payments associated with vacation pay accruals of \$4,610,600 and \$4,570,813 for FY 2013 and 2012, respectively.
 There is no such accrual recognized for sick leave benefits because no terminal cash benefit is available to employees for accumulated sick leave.